llnl/benchpark/docs/generate-multiple-binaries.rst

 ---------------------------

 Parameters could include: version, scaling, etc.
-If all experiment-based variables are the same, create one ramble.yaml
+If all experiment-based variables are the same, create one ramble.yaml.
+We are also enabling the caliper modifier, allowing us to track performance through annotations in the source code.

-``benchpark experiment init --dest=quicksilver  quicksilver caliper=mpi +weak ~single_node``
+``benchpark experiment init --dest=quicksilver  quicksilver caliper=mpi +weak +openmp ~single_node``

-If setting caliper modifier:

 Note: to create multiple duplicate experiments, change the experiment name ({experiment1}, {experiment2}).